NJUVISION/Neural-Video-Coding/index.md

 ![Image](https://github.com/NJUVISION/Neural-Video-Coding/blob/master/images/flow_coding_multi_scale.png)

 ### Adaptive Spatiotemporal Context Modeling for Entropy Coding
-The proposed PA engine for neuro-Motion consists of  a {\it spatio-temporal-hyper aggregation module} (STHAM)  and a {\it temporal updating module} (TUM), shown in Fig.~\ref{fig:entropy_model}.
-At timestamp $t$, STHAM accumulates all the accessible priors and estimate the mean and standard deviation of the assumed Gaussian distribution for each new quantized motion feature
+The proposed PA engine for neuro-Motion consists of  a spatio-temporal-hyper aggregation module (STHAM)  and a it temporal updating module (TUM).
+At timestamp $t$, STHAM accumulates all the accessible priors and estimate the mean and standard deviation of the assumed Gaussian distribution for each new quantized motion feature.
+To generate the temporal priors, TUM is applied to current quantized features recurrently using a standard ConvLSTM.

 <div align=center><img src="https://github.com/NJUVISION/Neural-Video-Coding/blob/master/images/entropy_model.png" width="700px" /></div>